Blog or Website? With SBI!...

 Google explained, in a post dated March 4, 2008 in their Public Policy Blog (a good use of blogging!), how their "information retrieval experts have added more than 200 additional signals to the algorithms that determine the relevance of websites to a user's query."
 200 factors!

-While bloggers focus on linking, Google actually tracks how humans respond to quality, original content.
-They track everything from the original Google PR to bounce rates to social media presence to... well, one can only speculate.
+While bloggers focus on linking, Google tracks how humans respond to quality, original content.
+They track everything from the original Google PageRank to bounce rates to social media presence to... well, one can only speculate.

 Unlike the blogosphere, well-executed Theme-Based Content Sites integrate into the Web steadily and deeply.
-Theme-Based Content Sites address the total "Web integration" picture, naturally and powerfully, without manipulation.
+Content sites address the total "Web integration" picture, naturally and powerfully, without manipulation.

 And Google tracks it all.
 Unlike blogs, real sites do not depend on intensive interlinking between each other to build their reputations in Google's eyes.
 Their integration into the Web is deeper and stronger, making their traffic surer and contributing to the traffic momentum.

 SBI! sites have natural traffic momentum.
-And now its recently released Content 2.0 ("C2") module, which enables your site to grow totally through the efforts of visitors (bringing "Web 2.0" to the small business person), pushes that to an even higher, still-natural, level of traffic momentum.
+And its Content 2.0 ("C2") module, which enables your site to grow totally through the efforts of visitors, pushes that to an even higher, still-natural, level of traffic momentum.

 It leaves blogging far behind.
-Blogging is not really Web 2.0.
-It is closer to broadcasting (or "narrow-casting").
-There is no true user-created content and little interactivity ("commenting") at most blogs.
+Blogging is not really interactive.
+It's closer to broadcasting (or "narrow-casting").
+There's no true user-generated content and little interactivity ("commenting") at most blogs.

-Blogging is "weak Web 2.0" when compared to SBI!'s C2, where your visitors create genuine, high-quality content for you in a variety of ways.
+Blogging is when compared to SBI!'s C2, where your visitors create genuine, high-quality content for you in a variety of ways.
 Click here for more information about SBI!'s Content 2.0.

 The traffic momentum of true user-generated content and viral spread is pronounced.